Image from 1917 Suffolk Chronicle & Mercury newspaper.

 Residence: 220, Wherstead Road, Ipswich.

-Employed: formerly a Lad with the East Suffolk Signal Box and from there worked into the Linesman department.
+Employed: by Great Eastern Railway from October 1912, as a Parcel’s Van Lad, followed by a Lad with the East Suffolk Signal Box and from there worked in the Linesman Department.

 Relatives Notified & Address: Son of Samuel & Hannah Goodwin, of 220, Wherstead Road, Stoke, Ipswich.

 1901 220, Wherstead Road, Ipswich.

 Charles was 3 years old and living with his parents & siblings.